discretize/discretize-guides/builds/elementalist/power-sword-weaver/index.md

    - Continue with the usual rotation
 - If you have spare time before the encounter becomes active
    - Start in <Skill name="Air Attunement" disableText/> <Skill name="Fire Attunement" disableText/>
    - Precast <Skill name="Meteor Shower"/> on staff, swap back to sword/dagger and attune to <Skill name="Air Attunement" disableText/> <Skill name="Air Attunement" disableText/> while casting.
-Swapping back to sword/dagger can't be done using the weapon swap as it interrupts casts, build template swap is working
+This can't be done using weapon swap as it interrupts casts, build template swaps are working tho
 </Card>

 <Card title="Advanced Notes">